 About the Journal

-Soil Organisms presents high-level research results, review papers, and a number of other formats in English covering the complete field of soil biology, including taxonomy and systematics, soil ecology (including interactions), biogeography, morphology, conservation, evolution and ecosystem functions.
+Soil Organisms is a diamond open access, double-blind peer-reviewed journal, presenting high-level novel research results, review papers, and a number of other formats in English covering the complete field of soil biology, including taxonomy and systematics, soil ecology (including interactions), biogeography, morphology, conservation, evolution and ecosystem functions.
 Unique among soil-biological journals, Soil Organisms especially considers the organismic aspects of soil biology.
-Three issues per volume are published as one volume per year (issued in April, August and December).
-Soil Organisms is committed to fair open-access publishing, which is why we offer online open access publishing of all papers without any publication fees.

 Open Access is understood to mean the charge-exempt public access to scientific results via the internet.
 The users should be able to read, copy, print, search within, and reference the full text without limitation and to use it in any conceivable lawful manner without financial, legal or technical hindrance.